baxpr/gf-fmri/README.md

 supplied deformation, and first level statistical analysis is performed using SPM for the chosen task.

 The pipeline is installed in the container at `/opt/gf-fmri`.

-To build, note that the matlab binary must be created first.
-See `matlab/build/BUILD.md`.
-The actual matlab code here and in the container is for reference only, and is not used at runtime.

 For an example run command, see `test_container.sh`.

 ## Processing steps